CONTINUOUS OPEN BIDING

 The primary recruitment period for The Ohio State University Panhellenic Association occurs in January during the first two weekends after classes begin.
 Given that College Panhellenics are only allowed to host one primary recruitment per year, the Panhellenic Association does NOT host a primary fall recruitment.
 Ohio State does have Informal/COB Recruitment opportunities, so people interested in sorority membership before Primary Recruitment in the fall or following the conclusion of Primary Recruitment in the spring should complete the steps on the Primary Recruitment Registration page.

 Informal Recruitment or Continuous Open Bidding (COB) is a more casual and unstructured process that only takes place if chapters are eligible and choose to participate.
-Not every sorority participates and the chapters that choose to participate changes per semester.
-It does not operate on a set schedule like Primary Recruitment, so each sorority handles their Informal/COB process differently.
+Not every sorority participates and the chapters that choose to participate change per semester.
+It does not operate on a set schedule like Primary Recruitment, so each sorority handles its Informal/COB process differently.

 FREQUENTLY ASKED QUESTIONS

 Continuous Open Bidding (COB) is an informal recruitment process that Panhellenic sororities use to recruit new members outside of the designated Primary Recruitment period to reach quota and/or Panhellenic Total (i.e. Median Chapter size).
 For example, if Alpha Alpha Alpha sorority has 250 members for the spring semester and a Chapter Total of 255, then Alpha Alpha Alpha can offer up to 5 COBs if they are interested.

 Is a Snap Bid the same as a COB?